Rural Homes

 Training courses for homeowners provide valuable knowledge.

 SPAB courses include “Understanding Your Old Building” available online and self-paced with live Q&A sessions.
 This covers damp, lime, maintenance, and legal framework.
-“Repair of Old Buildings” is a 5-day intensive course costing approximately £805 with comprehensive conservation education including site visits.
+“Repair of Old Buildings” is a 5-day intensive course costing approximately £805 with hands-on conservation education including site visits.

 Multiple lime suppliers including Ty-Mawr, Cornish Lime, and Womersleys offer practical courses in lime pointing, rendering, and plastering costing approximately £120-200 per day.